Hasitha1995/ProgrammingAssignment3/README.md

 ### Files
 CodeBook.md a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data

-script_assignment.A R script that will perform following five steps
+run_analysis.R R script that will perform following five steps
 * Merging the training and the test sets.
 * Extracting only the measurements on the mean and standard deviation for each measurement.
 * Defining descriptive activity names to name the activities in the data set